tfeltin/sefset_results/results.md

 # SEFSET benchmark results

 The following selections are the detailed results for the method described in *SEFSET: Semantic Feature Selection for fault diagnosis in Telemetry data*.
+Details on the lab topology can be found [here](https://github.com/cisco-ie/telemetry/tree/master/11).

 ## Routing loop